anthonyleestark/PowerPlus2/README.md

 ## Build & usage
 - This version's source code has been deprecated and is for archival purposes only
-- I do not recommend building and running this version, use version v3.x instead
+- I do not recommend building and running this version, use [Power++ v3.x](https://github.com/anthonyleestark/PowerPlus3) instead